-Other income (expense), net decreased by \$0.7 million, or 42.3%, during the three months ended June 30, 2020 compared to the corresponding period in 2019.
-The decrease was primarily due to a \$1.5 million decrease in the gain resulting from a change in the fair value of the redeemable convertible preferred stock tranche liability, which was settled in December 2019, partially offset by an increase of \$1.0 million in grant income for the CARB-X program, which started in July 2019.
+Other income (expense), net decreased by \$0.5 million, or 64.8%, during the three months ended September 30, 2020 compared to the corresponding period in 2019.
+During the three months ended September 30, 2019, we recognized a \$0.8 million gain resulting from a change in the fair value of the redeemable convertible preferred stock tranche liability, which was settled in December 2019, and there was no such gain recognized in the three months ended September 30, 2020.
+Other income (expense), net also decreased due to an increase in foreign currency losses of \$0.3 million resulting from the depreciation of the U.S. Dollar against the Swiss Franc.
+These decreases were partially offset by an increase of \$0.7 million in grant income for the CARB-X program, which commenced in July 2019.

-Includes travel-related expenses, warrant expense and other miscellaneous office expenses not meaningful
+(2) Includes travel-related expenses, warrant expense and other miscellaneous office expenses not meaningful

-Comparison of the Six Months Ended June 30, 2020 and 2019
+Comparison of the Nine Months Ended September 30, 2020 and 2019